NCERT Solutions for Class 7 Science Chapter 1 - Free PDF Download

 The essential requirements for photosynthesis are chlorophyll and sunlight.

-Heterotrophs are the organisms that cannot make food on its own and so they depend on autotrophs directly or indirectly for food.
+Heterotrophs are organisms that cannot make food on their own and so they depend on autotrophs directly or indirectly for food.

 Parasitic, saprophytic, insectivorous and symbiotic are the different modes of heterotrophic nutrition in plants.

 Plants like Cuscuta are parasites as they take nutrition from the host plant.

 Saprotrophs like Fungi obtain nutrition from dead and decaying organic matter.

 Symbiotic relationship between Rhizobium and legumes helps in enriching the soil of the nitrogen that was lost.

 Leaves of the plants prepare the food so they are called the food factory of the plant.